rushmie/SETCardRecognition/README.md

  **2. Start with three card types and create a neural network classifier.**

- Goal is to learn how to do image processing and create a convolutional neural network that can accurately classify three cards.
+ Goal is to learn how to do image processing and create a convolutional neural network that can classify three cards with an accuracy of at least 95%.

  **3. Expand to all 81 card types and develop a neural network classifier.**

  **4. Create an image detection model that can detect cards in an image and connects to our neural network classifier.**